Kaisbn/rjv/subjects/subject.rst

   * Beacons - can produce some cataclysmic effects best triggered in your opponent's courtyard.

-You can also spawn buildings:
+You can also spawn building:

 * nexus - allows the creation of agents.
-* pylons -  allows teleportation of units.

 Every block of the game can be converted to your color, adding 1 to your score.
 At any point of the game, if a player has no more blocks he owns, he has lost